M1txY/GitBook-to-JSON-Exporter/README.md

-# GitBook Documentation to GPT Optimizer
+# GitBook Documentation to Json for GPT Models

 ## Overview
 This project provides a tool for converting GitBook documentation into a JSON format, specifically designed to facilitate the customization and optimization of GPT models (such as ChatGPT) using specialized, up-to-date documentation.